 (c) OTHER APPLICATIONS.
 All other applications shall comply with paragraphs (a), (d) and (e) of Local Rule 9013-2 except that no notice of hearing is required.
 Responses to applications shall comply with paragraph (b) of Local Rule 9013-2.
 Except as otherwise provided, the applicant shall serve the application on the attorney for the debtor, the trustee or examiner, and the United States Trustee.
 Before ruling on the application, the court may require that a motion be made, that a hearing be held or that additional persons be served.

 Rule 9013-5.
 Trustees' Motions and Objections

-Except where a serious contest is anticipated, the trustee in a chapter 7 or 13 case need not file a separate memorandum for a motion to dismiss, for turnover or sale of property, or for approval of a compromise or settlement, or in connection with an objection to a claim of exemption or a proof of claim.
+Except where a serious contest is anticipated, the trustee in a chapter 7 or 13 case need not file a separate memorandum for a motion to dismiss, a motion for 2004 examination, for turnover or sale of property, or for approval of a compromise or settlement, or in connection with an objection to a claim of exemption or a proof of claim.

 Rule 9015-1.
 [ABROGATED]

 The court may hear and determine a motion without oral testimony, allow further affidavits to be filed, permit oral testimony or order an evidentiary hearing.